Chartered Institution of Building Services Engineers

 The Chartered Institution of Building Services Engineers (CIBSE; pronounced 'sib-see') is an international professional engineering association based in London, England that represents building services engineers.
 It is a full member of the Construction Industry Council, and is consulted by government on matters relating to construction, engineering and sustainability.
 It is also licensed by the Engineering Council to assess candidates for inclusion on its Register of Professional Engineers.

 History

-CIBSE was formed in 1976, and recived a Royal Charter that same year following a merger of the Institution of Heating and Ventilation Engineers (founded in 1897) and the Illuminating Engineering Society (founded in 1909).
+CIBSE was formed in 1976, and received a Royal Charter that same year following a merger of the Institution of Heating and Ventilation Engineers (founded in 1897) and the Illuminating Engineering Society (founded in 1909).
 Previously CIBS, the word 'Engineers' was added in 1985, and hence the Institution became CIBSE.

 Royal Charter

-In accordance with the CIBSE Royal Charter and By-laws, the Institution's primary objects are:
+Under the CIBSE Royal Charter and By-laws, the Institution's primary objects are: